-You must first download the relevant update files in your secure MyStormshield area (.maj).
+To update firewalls by using SNS CLI scripts, download the relevant update files in advance from your MyStormshield personal area (.maj).

 If you have standalone firewalls and high availability clusters, we recommend that you create a script for each use case (standalone firewalls, active nodes, passive nodes and both nodes at the same time).